Fostering a diverse and inclusive Colgate community by increasing understanding, respect, and inclusion.

 Collaborate with the Provost and Dean of the Faculty and Human Resources as well as individual departments and search committees to employ recruitment efforts designed to attract and retain an excellent and diverse faculty and staff.

-Educate the campus community about the university’s Policy on Equal Opportunity, Nondiscrimination, Sexual Harassment and Other Forms of Harassment, and take steps for the prompt and equitable resolution of complaints of harassment and discrimination, including Title IX complaints.
+Educate the campus community about the University’s Non-Discrimination and Anti-Harassment Policy, and take steps for the prompt and equitable resolution of complaints of harassment and discrimination, including Title IX complaints.

 Provide discrimination and harassment prevention trainings and facilitate opportunities for dialogue across differences.